 ACE’s study ranked each workout based on its rectus abdominis and oblique muscle activation.

-Bicycle maneuver or crunches ranked highest for strengthening the rectus abdominis and second-highest for working the obliques.
+Bicycle maneuvers or crunches ranked highest for strengthening the rectus abdominis and second-highest for working the obliques.

 It’s the most effective exercise for shaping abs according to science.

-It targets not just the front of your abs to create the definitions, but also work the side of your abs to shrink the waist size.
+It targets not just the front of your abs to create the definitions but also works the side of your abs to shrink the waist size.